Over the last 10 years, we’ve made thousands of design edits to our site.

 You might not be able to use a single-site license of a premium theme on a staging site.
 In that case, the best thing to do is make sure your site is backed up and check on how the update is performing before you run the update.
 You can check on the WordPress.org Support forums and Q&A sharing sites like Reddit or Quora.

-How to Update If You’re Using A Third-Party Theme?
+How to Upgrade WordPress theme If You’re Using A Third-Party Theme?

-If you’re using a third party theme from places like ThemeForest, check their documentation to see how best to update.
+If you’re using a third party theme from places like ThemeForest, check their documentation to see how best to update WordPress theme.

 Pro tip: We recommend Facebook groups like The Admin Bar, WordPress for Non Techies and the BlogVault Facebook Group to pose questions and see what’s up with WordPress!